Delaware Court of Chancery: Constitution of 1792

-There was one Chancellor, appointed by the Governor for life.
+There was one chancellor, appointed by the governor for life.

 Constitution of 1831

-There was one Chancellor, appointed by the Governor for life.
+There was one chancellor, appointed by the governor for life.

 Constitution of 1897

-There is one Chancellor, appointed by the Governor for a 12-year term.
-There were also created over the years, additional Vice Chancellors, the first in 1939, a second in 1961, a third in 1984, and a fourth in 1989.
-Since 2018, there are six Vice Chancellors.
-They are also appointed by the Governor for a 12-year term.
-They are required to be equally divided between the major political parties, so that among all the Chancellors no party has a majority of more than one person.
+There is one chancellor, appointed by the governor for a 12-year term.
+There were also created over the years, additional vice chancellors, the first in 1939, a second in 1961, a third in 1984, and a fourth in 1989.
+Since 2018, there are six vice chancellors.
+They are also appointed by the governor for a 12-year term.
+They are required to be equally divided between the major political parties, so that among all the chancellors no party has a majority of more than one person.

-The Court also employs two full-time Masters in Chancery, appointed by the Chancellor under Court of Chancery Rule 144.
-The Masters adjudicate cases assigned to them by the Court, with a particular focus on "the people's concerns in equity," such as guardianships, property disputes, and trust and estate matters.
-The current Masters in Chancery are Patricia W. Griffin and Selena E. Molina.
+The Court also employs three full-time Magistrates in Chancery (formerly known as Masters in Chancery), appointed by the Chancellor under Court of Chancery Rule 144.
+The Magistrates adjudicate cases assigned to them by the Court, with a particular focus on "the people's concerns in equity," such as guardianships, property disputes, and trust and estate matters.
+The current Magistrates in Chancery are Selena E. Molina, and Loren Mitchell.